naiquevin/phpDbMigrations/README.rst

 methods such as maintaining a `db_changes.sql` file in version control are not quite convenient.

-This tool is light weight and uses minimalistic approach for solving this problem.
+This tool is light weight and uses minimalist approach for solving this problem.
 You can use it with any php application even if it doesn't have any kind of ORM or Model Classes.
 You just need to write and maintain sql queries to be applied `forwards` and `backwards` in